The night a Chinese billionaire was accused of rape in Minnesota | Malay Mail

 “It was a trap,” she wrote, later adding “I was really drunk.”

 Liu and the woman then headed to a house in Minneapolis, according to one person familiar with the matter.
-Another source said that the house had been rented by one of Liu's classmates in the academic programme to give the class a place to network, smoke, drink whiskey and have Chinese food every night.
+Another source said that the house had been rented by one of Liu’s classmates in the academic program to give the class a place to network, smoke, drink whisky and have Chinese food every night.

 But they did not go in.
 Liu and the student were seen outside the house before Liu pulled her into his hired car, a person with knowledge of the incident said.